mai907/udacity_assignment_2/README.md

 3-Give previleges to user on databases

 ```
-GRANT ALL PRIVILGES ON DATABASE udacity_dev TO udacity ;
+GRANT ALL PRIVILEGES ON DATABASE udacity_dev TO udacity;
-GRANT ALL PRIVILGES ON DATABASE udacity_test TO udacity ;
+GRANT ALL PRIVILEGES ON DATABASE udacity_test TO udacity;
 ```

 ## Setup Steps